 - Lowers calories in meals

-- Easy to clean (most are dishwasher safe) – learn more about how to clean your air fryer.
+- Easy to clean and maintain (most are dishwasher safe) – learn more about how to clean your air fryer.

 Cons of an Air Fryer

-- Bulky: many air fryers are large in size.
-Some don’t store too nicely on your counter space, which means you may have to put it away and bring it out each time you need it.
+- Bulky: Some air fryers are large in size.
+If you don’t have room for it on your counter, you’ll have to put it away and bring it out each time you need it.

 - Time: Compared to a deep fryer, an air fryer will take more time to get the job done.
-I am talking about only a few minutes difference, but I wanted to make sure you are aware of that.
+While I am talking about only a few minutes difference, I wanted to make sure you are aware of that.
 HOWEVER, when it comes to duplicating anything you’d make in an oven, it’s a lot faster!

-- Noise: they can be a bit loud.
+- Noise: Air fryers can be a bit loud.
 Mine is louder than a microwave, but not as loud as a vacuum of course.
 It’s not that big of a deal, but can be a deterrent for some.